dylanpieper/ShinySurveyJS-Template/readme.md

     /?survey=survey_llm&pid=Sam_Altman
     ```

-    -   Use curly brackets with a hidden `pid` field in the json to reactively display the URL query parameters in the UI
+    -   Use curly brackets with a hidden `pid` field in the json to reactively display the URL query parameter strings

     -   You are not allowed to enter an invalid `pid` to avoid user manipulation